 There are different regulations and requirements depending on the location and type of fence.

-Our article on when a building permit is required indicates what fences and other buildings require or are exempt from requiring a building permit.
+The Victorian Building Authority article on when a building permit is required indicates what fences and other buildings require or are exempt from requiring a building permit.

 (Side and rear boundary adjoining another property only)